 The Coffee Academics

-One of the first cafes in Hong Kong I have visited, mainly because it caught my eye while I was walking near my husband’s office in Quarry Bay.
+It was one of the first cafes I visited in Hong Kong, mainly because it caught my eye while I was walking near my husband’s office in Quarry Bay.

-Their design is super nice in all their locations, and they serve also food throughout the day, and cocktails once evening comes.
+Their design is super nice in all their locations, and they also serve food throughout the day and cocktails in the evening.

 Doubleshot by the Cupping Room